 What is Dragonfly Glaze?

 Dragonfly Glaze is a multi-surface top coat that can be used over other paint colors to give them a gorgeous color shifting, shimmering finish.
 The colors shift depending on the angle of the light making them look something like the body of a dragonfly (hence the name!).
+The iridescent finish looks amazing on rounded surfaces (like these candle holders) since you are viewing the glaze from different angles in one glance.

 What Colors are Available in Dragonfly Glaze?